 Take bits and pieces from Google Ads’ script library, and you’ll be automating nearly every painstaking action you used to take.

-Set Up Automated Rules for Hands-Free Optimization
+Setting Up your Google Ads Automation Rules for Hands-Free Optimization

 Ones that can save you boatloads of time by essentially adjusting campaign settings when things fluctuate.